 Safety Note: As you grasp the slide, your trigger finger will naturally clasp as well, you must consciously prevent your finger from moving onto the trigger while you work the slide.

-2. Bring the gun toward your middle belly (midline) pointing in a safe direction with your dominant elbow braced in your side.
-Simply drive your gun hand , or punch firmly (very firmly) forward while holding the slide firmly in place toward your midline, so that it does not move with the gun.
-Think of this motion as punching the gun forward, not pulling the slide backwards.
+2. Bring the gun toward your middle belly (midline) keeping your muzzle pointing in a safe direction.
+Keep your dominant elbow braced in your side.
+Simply drive your gun hand and punch firmly (very firmly) forward while holding the slide firmly in place with your support hand toward your midline.
+Your support hand should not move.
+Think of this motion as punching the gun forward, not pulling the slide backward.
 CAUTION: No matter how much you struggle with this movement, do not let your trigger finger slip into the trigger guard.

-4. Raise your firearm and aim down the sight at the target.
+4. Bring your hands together at your chest and extend your firearm with a solid 2 handed firing grip and aim down the sight at the target.

-I want to mention an alternative firearm for those of you that just can’t manipulate the slide effectively for what ever reason.
-There are 4 handguns that have what is known as a “tilt up barrel”, these types of semiautomatics require no racking of the slide.
+I want to mention an alternative firearm for those of you that just can’t manipulate the slide effectively.
+There are 4 handguns that have what is known as a “tilt-up barrel”.
+These types of semiautomatics require no racking of the slide.
 You can tilt up the barrel and manually load the first round.
 It is the energy generated by the firing of the first round that is used to expel the spent casings and draw in the rest of the subsequent rounds.
 This is why the first round must be chambered manually in any semi-automatic.
-Once the first round is in the chamber – either by racking the slide or in the case of a tilt up barrel, manually placed in, and the gun fired, the rest of the rounds are chambered “automatically”.
+Once the first round is in the chamber – either by racking the slide or in the case of a tilt-up barrel, manually placed in, and the gun fired, the rest of the rounds are chambered “automatically”.
 Hence the name Semi-automatic.

-However and very importantly, these are lower caliber handguns, ranging in size from a .22 through .32 caliber.
-Something to consider is that you give up stopping power with a lower caliber gun so on this scale, and in the even you simply can not rack the slide of a traditional semi-automtic, the .32 is likely the better choice.
-But… Any gun is better than none when you need it, so carry what you are comfortable with and can shoot effectively and safely.
+*Important note: These are lower caliber handguns and I encouraged you to learn and master the above technique if possible.
+These alternative firearms range in size from a .22 through .32 caliber.
+Something to consider is that you give up stopping power with a lower caliber gun.
+In the event, you simply can not rack the slide of a traditional semi-automatic, the .32 is likely the better choice.
+But… Any gun is better than none when you need it!
+Carry what you are comfortable with and can shoot effectively and safely.

 Taurus makes a model 22 and a model 25.
 Both are tilt up and the reflect their caliber.